 Email automation is having the ability, through a number of ways, to trigger your emails to different subscribers.
 Email automation creates a limitless form of contact.
 You’re able to schedule emails way ahead of time to different segments of your database.

-You can automate birthday greetings, nurture your leads, and create great emails with amazing CTAs at just a click of your index finger.
+You can automate birthday greetings, nurture your leads, and create great emails with amazing CTAs with just a click of your index finger.

 With email marketing, you can selectively target customers or leads throughout any stage of your sales funnel by creating custom, personalized content.

 Be careful, though — email marketing automation requires that your data is kept up-to-date and consistent.
 If you don’t manage those reports and update inconsistent or incorrect information, your reports will not be great from an ROI point of view.
 You need to ensure that you have the resources to update this information regularly.

 Email automation makes email marketing more efficient, personalized, and relevant.

 Email Marketing for Dummies Has You on the Road to Success

 Email marketing for dummies is an understatement.
 The world of email marketing sounds easy but in reality, there’s some hard work to be put in.